Matthew S. Robbins, M.D.

 Matthew S. Robbins, M.D., F.A.H.S. earned his B.S. from Yale University and his M.D. from SUNY-Downstate College of Medicine.
 He completed his internship in internal medicine at Lenox Hill Hospital and his neurology residency at the Albert Einstein College of Medicine / Montefiore Medical Center, where he was also a chief resident.
 He then completed a fellowship in Headache Medicine and Facial Pain at the Montefiore Headache Center, and is an Associate Professor of Clinical Neurology at the Albert Einstein College of Medicine.

-Dr. Robbins is Chief of Service for neurology at the Weiler Division of Montefiore Medical Center, and the Director of Inpatient Services for the Montefiore Headache Center, where he also has an outpatient clinical practice.
+Dr. Robbins is Chief of Service for neurology at the Jack D. Weiler Hospital of Montefiore Medical Center, and the Director of Inpatient Services for the Montefiore Headache Center, where he also has an outpatient clinical practice.
 His roles in the neurology residency training program include being Associate Program Director and directing the residency research program.

 Dr. Robbins is committed to education in clinical neurology and headache medicine for medical students, residents, and fellows.
 His research interests include new daily-persistent headache, migraine and cardiovascular disease, treatment of headache in pregnancy, unusual primary and secondary headache disorders, procedures for headache disorders, and neurologic manifestations of systemic medical illnesses.